 How do I get acquainted with other students?

 Because we interact as a class, you will be known by your name.
-You will use your real full name.
-I will learn who you are by your name and not a code name or user name.
+You will use your full real name.
+I will learn who you are by your name and not a nickname or user name.

 How are images critiqued?

 It is not possible to critique every image that is submitted.
 However, there are at least three times throughout the year that I will comment on every photo submitted that week.
 Critiques on selected images will be posted in the comment section on Smugmug.
 For each challenge I will select my choice for Photo of the Week.
 It is purely a selfish decision.
-Picking just one favorite image each week is always challenging because there are so many great images.
+Picking just one favorite image each week is always challenging because there are always many exciting images.
 The choice is personal and my self-indulgence during the year.
-Photos of the week are compiled into a memory book at the end of the year.
+Photos of the week are compiled into a memory book at the end of the year and made available via print-on-demand should you wish to purchase.

-BY REGISTERING, YOU GRANT PERMISSION FOR YOUR SUBMITTED IMAGES TO BE USED IN THE MEMORY BOOK AND OTHER PROMOTIONS (ONLINE, PRINT, or VIDEO) FOR PHOTOCLASSFORYOU.COM.
+BY REGISTERING for this course, YOU GRANT PERMISSION FOR YOUR SUBMITTED IMAGES TO BE USED IN THE MEMORY BOOK AND OTHER PROMOTIONS (ONLINE SOCIAL MEDIA, PRINT, or VIDEO) associated with Ricky Tims and PHOTOCLASSFORYOU.COM.

 What is my commitment?